Cq8jx/VJU-Project/University Regulations/English/DHVN-TB-911 Notification on Submission of Foreign Language Certificates VJU2024 Cohort.md

-Instruction No. 1011/HD-DHQGHN dated March 23, 2023 of the Director of Hanoi National University on Organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master\'s and doctoral training programs at Hanoi National University; Pursuant to Decision No. 3176/QD-DHNN dated November 6, 2023 of the University of Foreign Languages, Hanoi National University on promulgating the format of the test to assess foreign
+Instruction No. 1011/HD-DHQGHN dated March 23, 2023 of the Director of Hanoi National University on Organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master's and doctoral training programs at Hanoi National University; Pursuant to Decision No. 3176/QD-DHNN dated November 6, 2023 of the University of Foreign Languages, Hanoi National University on promulgating the format of the test to assess foreign